Shah Hussain

+Shah Hussain was a student of Sufi saint Shaikh Bahlol Daryai, the founder of the Bahlol Shahi sub-order in the Qadiriyya tariqa.
+Before his death, the saint assigned Shah Hussain to be his representative in Lahore.

 Name

 Shah Hussain is also often known as Shah Hussain Faqir - Faqir meaning Dervish (mendicant) and Shah means King.
 So due to his extremely humble Sufi personality, people called him The Dervish King, a person who was a King and a Dervish at the same time.